swarm-subnet/swarm/README.md

 ### 🧑‍🏫 Validator

 - Generates unique MapTasks
-- Replays plans head‑less and validates them
+- Evaluates policies head‑less and validates them
 - Assigns weights proportional to the final reward score

 ### ⛏️ Miner

-- Receives the MapTask and must output a FlightPlan before timeout.
+- Provides pre‑trained RL policies that are evaluated on secret tasks.
-- Any strategy is allowed – classical control, RL, planning, imitation …
+- Any framework is allowed – Stable Baselines 3, custom PyTorch, etc.
-- Must respect the `sim_dt` sampling time; extra points for finish < `horizon` and low energy.

-**Reference Strategy:** A trivial three‑way‑point PID controller is bundled in `swarm.core.flying_strategy`.
-It reaches the goal some percentage of the time.
-Be aware, the challenges will get harder!
+- Must export models in compatible format for validator evaluation.

 ---